Kristina01111000/Drws_site/README.md

 - his beta tester has logged in, waiting on the review

-- Look at the youtube channel for links, module 1 and 2 are there -> they cannot be embeded into the site, other youtube videos can be, so is there a settings problem with them? waiting on email response for this
+- Look at the youtube channel for links, module 1 and 2 are there -> they cannot be embeded into the site, other youtube videos can be, so is there a settings problem with them? waiting on email response for this, ask tomorrow, important!

 Score card:
 - move changes from copy to the master